 b.
 Largest number of legal live fish weighed.

-d.
-If the tie is not broken by applying the foregoing procedures, place monies will be split evenly, and place points will be awarded accordingly.
-Other ties will be awarded duplicate points and monies divided.
+c.
+If the tie is not broken by applying the foregoing procedures, place monies will be divided, and place points will be awarded accordingly.
 Event winners’ tiebreaker may result in a fish-off.

-- All divisions top points holder (Division Angler of the Year) will advance to the Championship Angler of the Year program.
+a.
+All divisions top points holder (Division Angler of the Year) will advance to the Championship Angler of Year program.

 a.
 1st - Total weight for the year